Legry in the 20th century was born from Duval in the 19th.

 The last business listing I can find for Legry on Miromesnil is in 1932; the next record I can consult is in 1935 and the company is not listed.
-Paul Legry passed away in 1943, aged 78 years old.
+Paul Legry passed away in 1943 at the age of 78.

 Based on this, I speculate that this stamp was in use from circa 1923-25 until 1932-33.

 I hope this is helpful to you!
 If you are familiar with more of the Duval and Legry history I’d be very grateful for help to improve this guide.